contagon/handbook/handbook/32-repentance-and-membership-councils.md

 Informal restrictions may last a few weeks, several months, or longer if necessary for the person to repent fully.
 In unusual circumstances, the time could be longer than one year.

 Leaders seek the guidance of the Spirit about which restrictions would best help a person repent.
 These could include (but are not limited to) suspending the privilege of serving in a Church calling, exercising the priesthood, or entering a temple.
 The leader could also restrict the person from giving a talk, lesson, or prayer in Church settings.
-If the leader suspends the right to enter a temple, he cancels the temple recommend in the Leader and Clerk Resources system.
+If the leader suspends the right to enter a temple, he cancels the temple recommend in Leader and Clerk Resources (LCR).

 Partaking of the sacrament is an important part of repentance.
 It should not be the first restriction given to a repentant person who has a broken heart and contrite spirit.
 However, if a person has committed serious sins, a leader may suspend this privilege for a time.